mia-platform/documentation/docs/fast_data/configuration/single_view_creator/low_code.md

 This is incorrect, because there is ambiguity about which `PEOPLE` dependency to use in the mapping.

-You can solve this problem using the `aliasOf` option, which allows using a different name for a dependency of type `projection`.
-When using `aliasOf: 'PROJECTION_NAME'`, the named dependency is linked to that projection.
+You can solve this problem using the `aliasOf` option, which allows to use a different name for a dependency of type `projection`.
+When using `aliasOf: 'PROJECTION_NAME'`, the named dependency is linked to that Projection.

 :::info
 The `aliasOf` field is supported from the version `1.1.0` of the `aggregation.json` which is supported from the version `3.6.0` of the Single View Creator service